Profile

 1. 1

-In a large bowl, combine the plain flour, caster sugar, salt and baking powder.
+In a large bowl, combine the plain flour with the caster sugar, salt, and baking powder.

 2. 2

-Add softened butter and the eggs, then gently knead until you form a smooth, compact dough.
+Add the softened butter and eggs, then quickly knead to form a smooth, firm dough.

 3. 3

-Cover the dough with a cotton tea towel and chill in the fridge for about 30 minutes.
+Cover the dough with a cotton cloth and chill in the fridge for about 30 minutes.

 4. 4

-Meanwhile, sieve the ricotta and mix it with 90g of the icing sugar and the chocolate chips until you get a smooth filling.
+Meanwhile, sieve the ricotta and mix it with 90g of icing sugar and the chocolate chips until smooth.

 5. 5

-Roll out the shortcrust pastry to about 3mm thick and cut out discs roughly 8cm in diameter.
+Roll out the pastry to about 3mm thick and cut out 8cm diameter discs.

 6. 6

-Place half a teaspoon of the ricotta filling onto each disc, fold it over into a half-moon shape and seal the edges carefully using the tines of a fork.
+Place half a teaspoon of the ricotta filling onto each disc, fold over into a half-moon shape, and seal the edges with the tines of a fork.

 7. 7

-Arrange the ravioli on a baking tray lined with parchment paper and bake in a preheated oven at 180°C for around 20 minutes, until golden.
+Arrange the raviole on a baking tray lined with baking parchment and bake in a preheated oven at 180°C for around 20 minutes, until golden.

 8. 8

-Remove from the oven, let cool slightly, then dust with the remaining icing sugar before serving.
+Remove from the oven, let them cool slightly, then dust with the remaining icing sugar before serving.

 💡 Tips and Variations